 A closed breach would result in a long-term change in ecosystem structure and processes east of the wilderness breach.
 Mainly the fauna, flora, and the ecosystem functions that they provide would be affected.
-The lack of connectivity would lead to pre-breach conditions such as reduced water quality.
+The lack of connectivity would lead to conditions similar to those present prior to the breach, such as reduced water quality.
 With the expected reduction in water clarity and salinity and a rise in temperature, eelgrass beds would likely decline, especially in the immediate vicinity of the breach.
 If the conditions are appropriate, widgeongrass could colonize areas previously occupied by eelgrass.
 This shift in submerged aquatic vegetation species would result in decreased refuge habitat for juvenile and adult fish and shellfish, which in turn would result in decreased species abundance and diversity.
 Widgeongrass also provides refuge habitat for aquatic species, but it is lower-quality habitat than eelgrass.
+Once the breach is closed, the extensive flood delta established by the wilderness breach would not expand because the transport of sediments into the flood delta would be greatly reduced.
+However, because of the reduced water velocities, the flood delta would not likely redistribute.
+Areas of the flood delta that are intertidal have the potential for salt marsh colonization; however, any salt marshes that become established would not be able to expand substantially because the transport of sediments would be limited to overwash events.
 The contribution of the breach to the recovery of ecosystem maturity in Great South Bay would be lost when the breach is closed resulting in long-term significant negative impacts.
 Less mature ecosystems are less healthy, less stable, and less resilient to disturbance.
 Specific adverse impacts from a decrease in ecosystem maturity would include decreased finfish abundance and species diversity, lower connectivity to the ocean, and poorer water quality.

 Climate change is expected to impact water quality, and therefore the aquatic ecosystem of Great South Bay over the next 10 to 20 years; however, breach closure under alternative 1 would be complete as soon as possible.
-Therefore, the breach would be closed before any effects of climate change would start to manifest.
-Changes to ecosystem structure and processes for the duration of the Breach Plan/EIS under this alternative would be minimal.
+Therefore, the breach would be closed before any additional effects of climate change would start to manifest.